 The nightly batch ETL job is one of the most durable architectural patterns in enterprise computing.
 Data is extracted from source systems at the end of the business day, transformed into a common schema, and loaded into an analytical data store that is current as of yesterday.
-For most of the history of enterprise data management, this was not a compromise—it was the practical ceiling of what was technically achievable at reasonable cost.
+For most of the history of enterprise data management, this was the practical ceiling of what could be achieved at reasonable cost.
 That ceiling no longer exists.
-The persistence of batch architectures in logistics is now a choice, not a constraint, and it is a choice with significant operational consequences.
+The persistence of batch architectures in logistics is now a choice with significant operational consequences.

 The Challenge